cloud-native-toolkit/site-developer-guide/docs/reference/tools/sonar-qube.md

 - In the Projects list, click on the project name (such as `bwoolf1.sonar-java`) to open your project The project overview shows more detail about how many issues were found in the app
     - Reliability: 2 bugs for a C rating
-    - Security: 1 security hotspot but an A rating
+    - Security: 1 security hot spot but an A rating
     - Maintainability: 17 code smells, 2 hrs of technical debt but an A rating
     - Coverage: 7 unit tests
     - Duplications: 0 duplicated blocks